 cd my-app

-This creates a starter project with the right folder structure, a minimal app.php, and all dependencies pre-installed (the scaffold ships vendor/ so you can run immediately).
+This creates a starter project with the right folder structure, a minimal app.php, and all dependencies installed automatically — you can run immediately.

 Step 3: Start the server